-- 6.4.1a Provide a mission statement for this program, that includes information about the intent to serve individuals from marginalized/underserved populations. - 6.4.1b Identify the management level person responsible for coordinating/leading efforts to reduce disparities in access, quality, and treatment outcomes for marginalized populations.
-This includes activities related to diversity, inclusion, equity, and cultural/linguistic competence.
-Information provided should include the individual's (title, organizational positioning, education, relevant experience). - 6.4.1c Provide the diversity, inclusion, equity, cultural/linguistic competence plan as outlined in the National CLAS Standards for this program.
-Note plan format should use the SMART framework (Specific, Measurable, Achievable, Realistic, and Timely).
-Plan should include information in the following domains: workforce diversity (data informed recruitment), workforce inclusion, reducing disparities in access, quality, and treatment outcomes in patient population, soliciting input from diverse community stakeholders and organizations). - 6.4.1d Describe the process for which the diversity, inclusion, equity, cultural/linguistic competence plan was created using stakeholder input from service users and individuals from marginalized/underserved populations.
-Additionally, describe how the plan will be regularly reviewed and updated.
+- 6.4 a.
+Provide a mission statement for this project that includes information about the intent to serve individuals from marginalized/underserved populations in a culturally responsive trauma-informed way. - 6.4b.
+Identify the management-level person responsible for coordinating/leading efforts to reduce disparities in access, quality, and treatment outcomes for marginalized populations. - 6.4c.
+Identify the management-level person responsible for coordinating/leading efforts to ensure incorporation of feedback from participants in services in continuous agency improvement.
+Information provided should include the individual's title, organizational positioning, and their planned activities for coordinating these efforts. - 6.4d.
+Provide the diversity, inclusion, equity, cultural and linguistic competence plan for this program (as outlined in the National CLAS Standards).
+Plan should include information in the following domains: - workforce diversity (data-informed recruitment); - workforce inclusion: - reducing disparities in access quality, and treatment outcomes in the patient - population; - soliciting input from diverse community stakeholders, organizations and persons - with lived experience. - efforts to adequately engage underserved foreign-born individuals and families. - how stakeholder input from service users and individuals from marginalized/underserved populations was used when creating the diversity, inclusion, equity, cultural and linguistic competence plan.

+Discuss how the plan will be regularly reviewed and updated.